Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

 - If the feature is a new antagonist, how does it fit into the corresponding [design pillars](../space-station-14/round-flow/antagonists.md)?
 -->

-Part of the goal is to have a slower-burn antagonist, one that has less potential for sudden jumps in chaos.
+Part of the goal is to have a slower-burn antagonist, one that has less potential for sudden large jumps in chaos (versus a traitor setting off a bomb).
 This way crew as a whole can like do their jobs n stuff?
 Detective?
 Idk.
 Words are hard.
 Like, it should eventually get chaotic, but in a more controlled way.
 Also, going for paranoia.
 Want to incentivize antagonists to do as little damage as possible so they can complete every task.
 Should be hard to actually get escape shuttle called while still maintaining cover.

 Kinda want to encourage the detective as an important element of a crew victory.